Mike-Aniki/Steam_Friends_Fullscreen/README.md

 ## Notifications (Toast)

+Steam Friends Fullscreen can notify you when a friend connects or launches a game.
-Steam Friends Fullscreen can display notifications in different ways, depending on the selected mode.
+Notifications can be shown in different ways depending on the selected mode.

 **Playnite notifications**
 >- Notifications appear **only inside Playnite Fullscreen**